aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraphformat/word_wrap/_index.md

 ## ParagraphFormat.word_wrap property

-If this property is **false**, Latin text in the middle of a word can be wrapped for the current paragraph.
+If this property is ``False``, Latin text in the middle of a word can be wrapped for the current paragraph.
 Otherwise Latin text is wrapped by whole words.